 3rd Thursday from 7-9 AM.
 Food donations for South Lansing Ministries food pantry received at the curb of the church.

-New school year!
-Willow School receives supplies from Central church members.
-You can help Lansing Public Schools get ready for the new year!
+Annual Project: Willow School receives supplies from Central church members.
+You can help Lansing Public Schools get ready for the new academic year!

 Mission is Central in our church.
 We support missionaries, local schools and nonprofits, campus ministries, and projects around the world.
 This is a sample of recent efforts.